Dynamical self-stabilization of the Mott insulator: Time evolution of the density and entanglement entropy of out-of-equilibrium cold fermion gases: Introduction

 The experimental realization of ultracold gases of fermionic atoms in optical lattices is one of the major scientific breakthroughs of the past years \cite{coldatoms1,coldatoms2,coldatoms3}.
+The high tunability of parameters in optical lattices permits to study fermionic atoms with repulsive as well as attractive interactions \cite{Lahaye_reviewarticle}.
+These investigations reveal a multitude of scenarios which depend on the strength and the sign of the inter-particle interactions (for example, for the attractive case, at low temperatures, a complex phase diagram results, with several competing phases \cite{Koga}).

+In this paper, we will consider repulsive fermions.
 In addition to the Pauli exclusion principle, the physics of such systems is governed by three distinct energy scales: the kinetic energy of the fermions, the potential energy due to the confining trap potential, and the fermion-fermion interaction energy.

 Various numerical \cite{plateaus1,plateaus2,plateaus3,plateaus4} and analytical \cite{plateaus5} techniques predict that this interplay gives rise to a characteristic spatially varying density profile, displaying coexistence of metallic, Mott-insulator and band-insulator-like regions in different parts of the trap.
 Very recently, evidence for such phase-separated density profiles in three-dimensional fermion gases has been obtained experimentally \cite{coldatoms2,plateaus4}.

+Most such investigations have been directed at {\em stationary states}, to make contact with possible ground states of strongly-correlated, many-electron, condensed-matter systems.
+Trapped fermions on an optical lattice, however, also allow one to study the {\em time evolution} of such systems, much more directly and easily than in solid-state experiments, and in great detail \cite{dyn1,dyn2,dyn3,dyn6,dyn7,dyn7b}.
+Very recently, for example, experiments have probed possible metastable states of cold atom gases, and the possibility of a dynamical tuning of the lattice and interaction parameters \cite{dyn8}.
+In other work \cite{turbu}, self-induced shape-stability was observed for a expanding turbulent bosonic cloud.